 The mobile client libraries employ a number of strategies to reduce the calls you make to the service.
 For instance, data for achievements and leaderboards is cached, so players can view their achievements as often as they like without requiring the service to make multiple calls.

-Both the Android and iOS client libraries will know not to send a player's score to the server if your score isn't as good as one you recently submitted.
+The Android client library will not to send a player's score to the server if your score isn't as good as one you recently submitted.
 The Android library also automatically combines frequent achievement increment calls when it detects that you are being rate limited.

 Limit your reliable message transmissions.

 If you are making reliable calls in your Android app using

 Tip: If you need to send data more frequently than this, consider using unreliable message transmission instead.
 Unreliable messages do not have a quota.

 If you're making a fighting game and you have a 'Throw 5000 punches'

 achievement, don't send an achievement increment call every time somebody

 throws a punch.
 Wait until the end of the round, and then send one